Thank God for the work he did in and through RCCI's Ministry Launch Party! See below for a photo gallery capturing highlights from the night...

 THE RACE & CHRISTIAN COMMUNITY INITIATIVE

-We envision Christians continuing Christ’s reconciling work by collaborating across racial lines to foster shalom between individuals, communities, and systems damaged by racism.
+Imagine Christians continuing Christ's reconciling work by collaborating across racial lines to foster shalom between individuals, communities, and systems damaged by racism.
+RCCI works toward this by equipping Christians in Greater Boston to engage issues of race in ways that honor the image of God in all people and nurture the righteousness and justice God desires for our communities.

 At present, the initial focus of RCCI is to equip White evangelicals for the work of racial reconciliation.
 We recognize the role and responsibility of White people to do self-work in becoming more effective agents of biblical racial reconciliation.
 As staff capacity and experiences grow, we will expand the services of RCCI to directly engage Christians of other races.

-Learn about the profound impact racism has on our city by reading
+Learn more about the profound impact racism has on our city by reading

 the Globe's Spotlight Series on racism in Boston.